LCBC-UiO/galamm/README.md

 [Stan](https://mc-stan.org/), it requires considerable expertise and may be beyond scope for a single data analysis project.

-The goal of galamm is to enable estimation of models with any combination of the following features (click the links to go to the relevant vignette):
+The goal of galamm is to enable estimation of models with an arbitrary number of grouping levels, both crossed and hierarchical, and any combination of the following features (click the links to go to the relevant vignette):

-- Data with an arbitrary number of grouping levels, both crossed and hierarchical.
 - [Linear mixed models with factor structures](https://lcbc-uio.github.io/galamm/articles/lmm_factor.html).
 - [Generalized linear mixed models with factor